Find the given distances between points P, Q, R, and S on a numbe... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Find the given distances between points P, Q, R, and S on a number line, with coordinates -4, -1, 8, and 12, respectively.
-See Example 3. d (P, Q)
+See Example 3. d (Q, R)

 Verified Solution